The worldwide Coronavirus

 - 38,540 confirmed deaths (4.3% of the confirmed cases);

-Some researchers expect that the spread of COVID-19 will slow down during summertime.
+Some researchers expected that the spread of COVID-19 will slow down during summertime.
+2

 Many pastors suspend in-person services; some do not:

-However, citing freedom of religon, some pastors have been charged by police for continuing to hold large meetings in their church that violate state regulations.
+However, citing freedom of religion, some pastors have continued to hold large meetings in their church that violate state regulations.
 These included Rodney Howad-Browne of Tampa FL, and Pastor Tony Spell in Baton Rouge, LA.

 Headline from the San Francisco Chronicle: